CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Yes.
 CCN and BMC are separate organizations, so you will need to be safety certified at CCN to access the scanner and server.

 **Will I get some kind of certificate after I finish safety certification?**

 - No. This safety certification procedure is internal to CCN.
 It does not constitute any kind of approval to scan at other institutions and does not produce any literal certificates.

-**Why am I not in the user dropdown list when scheduling a scan?**

-- The most likely reason is that your safety certification has expired.
-You can see certification expiration dates in the My Profile > My Personnel page on SIStat.
-Users also receive an email a few weeks before expiration.

 Scan Users
 ----------